coprolit/homebrewed-rolemaster-rpg-rules/README.md

 During the round, combatants can perform actions up to `100%` activity.
 Each action cost an amount of `%` to represent the time required to perform that action.

-E.g. each full increment of your BMR costs `25%`.
-Movement can occur as its own action or simultaneously with other actions (still costs activity).

 Actions that require skill checks can be performed more quickly at a penalty of `-1` for each 1% less that the normal cost, down to a minimum of half the normal cost.

 | Attack actions | Cost |